 The club collects your information when you fill in paper forms, on line forms, membership applications, renewals, event entries etc. The club then holds your personal data on password protected IT systems.
 All IT systems are secure and can only be accessed by authorised people who hold the necessary passwords.
-The club holds personal data of its current members, past members, non-member volunteers, and event entrants, name, address, and telephone numbers, email addresses, car details.
+The club holds personal data of its current members, past members, non-member volunteers, and event entrants, name, addresses, telephone numbers, email addresses and car details.

 Using your information.